webdriverio/webdriverio/website/docs/api/Mock.md

 :::info

 Note that using the `mock` command requires support for Chrome DevTools protocol.
-That support is given if you run tests locally in Chromium based browser or if you use a Selenium Grid v4 or higher.
-If you use a cloud vendor for spawning browsers, make sure your vendor also supports the Chrome DevTools protocol.
+That support is given if you run tests locally in Chromium based browser, via a Selenium Grid v4 or higher, or through a cloud vendor with support for the Chrome DevTools protocol (eg SauceLabs, BrowserStack, LambdaTest).
+Full cross browser support will be available once the required primitives land in Webdriver Bidi and get implemented in the respective browser.

 :::